European Factors to Watch-Equity futures fall

 Futures on the Euro STOXX 50, Germany's DAX, France's CAC and Britain's FTSE were all down by between 0.4-0.6 percent.

-A string of comments in recent weeks by U.S. Federal Reserve officials and minutes of the last Fed meeting have put a possible U.S. rate hike on the table for June or July, impacting global equity markets.
+A string of comments in recent weeks by U.S. Federal Reserve officials and minutes of the last Fed meeting have put a U.S. possible rate hike firmly on the table for June or July, impacting global equity markets.

 The pan-European FTSEurofirst 300 index closed down 0.5 percent on Monday.